PraddyumnYadav/Hands_On_Machine_Learning/README.md

 ```
 pip install -r requirements.txt
 ```
-- Now You Are Ready to Run any File of This Project on Your Machine.
+- Now You Are Ready to Run any File of This Repository on Your Machine.